pierre-rouleau/pel/README.rst

   available for a given OS, most are accessible in every OS.
 - PEL provides 10 specialized Hydra_ key bindings when the ``pel-use-hydra`` and the topic specific user-options are activated.
+- The key bindings of several commands are the same in several major-modes but they perform actions that are specialized to the major mode of the current buffer.
+This helps simplify using Emacs.
+- All commands, PEL commands, standard Emacs commands and the commands provided by external packages are described in the various PDF quicksheets that you can access through the `PEL Topic Index PDF.`_

 ➣ Credits